 Language classes are available everywhere.

-If you consider retirement to be an opportunity to improve your golf game, Mexico has no less than three of the world's top ten golf courses for you to try, and dozens more.
+If you consider your retirement an opportunity to improve your golf game, Mexico has no less than three of the top ten golf courses in the world for you to try, and dozens more.

-You can retreat to Mexico in complete isolation if you wish, buying a property in the midst of breathtaking scenery, with nothing but nature around you for miles.
+You can retire in Mexico in total isolation if you wish, buying a property amidst stunning scenery, with nothing but nature around you for miles.

-Or you can live in the middle of one of the towns or cities of Mexico surrounded by local communities, sharing their culture and way of life, or something in between.
+Or you can live in the middle of one of Mexico's towns or cities surrounded by local communities, sharing their culture and way of life, or something in between.

-Whatever you want, you will find something that suits your tastes somewhere in Mexico.
+Whatever you want, you will find something to suit your tastes somewhere in Mexico.

-Many retirees buy 2 or more condos to live in one and rent the others for an income.
+Many retirees buy 2 or more condos to live in one and rent the others to earn an income.

-"The return on investment in rental properties in tourist areas is usually 6-12% per year."
+"The return on investment in rental properties in tourist areas is usually 6 to 12% per year."